class QNearFieldManager

 Note

-Currently, errorMessage only has an effect on iOS because a popup is shown by the system during the scan where the errorMessage is visible.
+Currently, errorMessage only has an effect on iOS because the system shows a popup during the scan where the errorMessage is visible.
 Other platforms will ignore this parameter.

 Parameters: